aws/aws-application-networking-k8s/docs/multi-sn.md

 Here is one popular multi-cluster architecture:

-* config cluster, where is used to configuration management
+* config cluster, where is used for configuration management
 * multiple work-load cluster(s), where are used to run application workload(s)

 You can see a production usecase at AirBnb [airbnb mullti-cluster](https://www.youtube.com/watch?v=1D8lg36ZNHs)